-US indictment charges 80 in fraud schemes, money laundering
+US indictment charges 80 in fraud, money laundering case

-LOS ANGELES (AP) - U.S. authorities have unsealed a 252-count grand jury indictment charging 80 people with participating in a conspiracy to steal millions of dollars through a range of fraud schemes and laundering the funds through a Los Angeles-based network.
+LOS ANGELES (AP) - U.S. authorities on Thursday unsealed a 252-count grand jury indictment charging 80 people in a major conspiracy to steal millions of dollars through fraud schemes and launder the money through a Los Angeles-based network.

-The U.S. Attorney’s Office says Thursday most of the defendants are Nigerian citizens.

-Fourteen defendants have been arrested, mostly in the Los Angeles region.
-Six others are believed to be fugitives in the U.S. and the others are abroad, mostly in Nigeria.
+“We believe this is one of the largest cases of its kind in U.S. history,” U.S. Attorney Nick Hanna told a news conference.

-Prosecutors say the schemes included frauds involving compromise of business email, romance scams and schemes targeting the elderly.
+The conspiracy included frauds involving business email, romance scams and schemes targeting elderly people.

-Authorities say the schemes targeted victims in the U.S. and around the world, and some lost hundreds of thousands of dollars.
+Victims were targeted in the U.S. and around the world, and some lost hundreds of thousands of dollars.

+Fourteen defendants were arrested, mostly in the Los Angeles region.
+FBI agents could be seen processing suspects in a downtown Los Angeles parking lot.

+Six other defendants are believed to be fugitives in the U.S. and the others are abroad, mostly in Nigeria.
+Authorities said they hope to extradite them.

 Sign up for Daily Newsletters